 (b) the relevant Supervisory Authority(ies) (as may be determined in accordance with the Data Protection Laws).

 7.2.
-AirPR shall at Customer’s sole cost and expense co-operate with Customer and take such reasonable commercial steps as may be directed by Customer to assist in the investigation, mitigation and remediation of each such Personal Data Breach.
+Onclusive shall at Customer’s sole cost and expense co-operate with Customer and take such reasonable commercial steps as may be directed by Customer to assist in the investigation, mitigation and remediation of each such Personal Data Breach.

 8. DATA PROTECTION IMPACT ASSESSMENT AND PRIOR CONSULTATION

-AirPR shall provide reasonable assistance to Customer, at Customer’s cost, with any data protection impact assessments, and prior consultations with Supervisory Authorities, which Customer reasonably considers to be required of Customer by Article 35 or Article 36 of the GDPR, in each case solely in relation to Processing of Customer Personal Data by, and taking into account the nature of the Processing by, and information available to, AirPR.
+Onclusive shall provide reasonable assistance to Customer, at Customer’s cost, with any data protection impact assessments, and prior consultations with Supervisory Authorities, which Customer reasonably considers to be required of Customer by Article 35 or Article 36 of the GDPR, in each case solely in relation to Processing of Customer Personal Data by, and taking into account the nature of the Processing by, and information available to, Onclusive.

 9. DELETION OR RETURN OBLIGATIONS

-9.1 Subject to Paragraphs 9.2 and 9.5, upon the date of cessation of any Services involving the Processing of Customer Personal Data (the “Cessation Date”), AirPR shall immediately cease all Processing of the Customer Personal Data for any purpose other than for storage.
+9.1 Subject to Paragraphs 9.2 and 9.5, upon the date of cessation of any Services involving the Processing of Customer Personal Data (the “Cessation Date”), Onclusive shall immediately cease all Processing of the Customer Personal Data for any purpose other than for storage.

 (a) Delete; or